superhacker2002/linux-network/README.md

 # Linux Network

-Report with task solutionsinux on Linux networks configuration on virtual machines.
+Report with solutions to tasks on Linux networks configuration on virtual machines.